 The marine sanctuary’s reefs are near the shore, but after a couple of meters, there is a steep descent.
 Even if you don’t go very far, you’ll get to see plenty of corals and different species of fish.
 You might catch a glimpse of parrotfish, clownfish, anemonefish, and many others.

 Boracay is probably the most recognizable island in the country; when you mention it even to foreigners, they’ll think of a kilometer long white powdery sand beach and azure waters.
 There are plenty of things to do on the island, one of which is snorkeling.

 The most recommended snorkeling spot in Boracay is Crocodile Island.
-The latter, as its name implies, has a crocodile-like shape when you look at it from a distance.
+The island, as its name implies, has a crocodile-like shape when you look at it from a distance.
 It distinguishes itself because of its beautiful and vibrant underwater ecosystem.
 Spend an hour or so snorkeling and discovering the island’s fetching corals and different species of fish.

 Tubod Marine Sanctuary, Siquijor

 Siquijor has many white sand beaches that are postcard-worthy; however, there is also beauty just beneath its mirror-like turquoise waters.
 The marine sanctuary in Tubod is a must-visit for those who want to snorkel and explore its underwater ecosystem.
 You can see table, brain, and flower-shaped corals in various hues of yellow, orange, and red.
 You’ll also get to see starfish and all sorts of fish species while swimming around the area.